bu-ist/coding-standards/README.md

 ### Commented Out Code

-When making changes to a remote Git repository ( e.g. Github.com ), particularly `master`, or otherwise sharing code:
+When making changes to a remote Git repository ( e.g. Github.com ), particularly `master`, or otherwise shared code don't persist commented out code.

 - [Don't commit commented out code](https://kentcdodds.com/blog/please-dont-commit-commented-out-code).
 - [Don't share commented out code](https://www.nayuki.io/page/dont-share-commented-out-code).

 Code you're `pushing` or otherwise sharing should not include commented out code.
-Doing so makes reading your code take longer for no gain.
+Doing so makes reading your code take longer for **no gain**.

 By all means comment out code locally while working out a change but when sharing it by publishing it to github.com it should only contain used code.
-The only exception is if you're working in branch explictly marked for your personal use, but when merging that branch it should not contain commented out code.
+If you wish to save commented out code remotely just in case do so in a branch explicitly marked for your personal use only.
+Remember to remove any remaning commented out code though before merging to `master` or other shared branches.